This blog article was updated on 8th August 2019

-If you’re in the business of selling new homes, you will be acutely aware of how changes in consumer expectations within the retail sector, are now reflected in the expectations of homebuyers.
-Consumers are no longer willing to ‘hope’ for a good experience, it is expected – whether the purchase is a mobile phone or a new build home.
-And if we don’t get it, there are plenty of communication channels, such as social media, where our displeasure with your brand can, and will, be amplified many times over!
+If you’re in the business of selling new homes, you will be acutely aware of how changes in consumer expectations within the retail sector, are now reflected in the expectations of home buyers.
+Consumers are no longer willing to ‘hope’ for a good experience, it is expected and public interest means complaints are well documented and publicised.

 Number of completions, revenue and profit are all important measures, but they can only be measured AFTER the event.

-At the other end of the sales process is the opportunity pipeline.
-The part where potential buyers that have shown a real interest and ‘qualify’ as your company’s definition of an opportunity.
-Some of those will drop out and some you’ll win.
-There’s probably a percentage calculation based on historical sales data that is used to set your sales targets.
+At the other end of the sales process is the opportunity pipeline containing potential buyers who have shown a real interest and ‘qualify’ as an opportunity.
+Sales targets may often be calculated on this and the historical sales data.

 Reflect on the past but FIX the future

 What neither of these actually do, is measure anything which might predict if something is about to go wrong during the sales cycle.
-The first indication is typically when the buyer raises an objection, or it becomes clear the build won’t be delivered on time.
-You are now in a position where the damage has been done, it’s too late to mitigate the issue and your only option is to try and appease your buyer.
+For most organisations the first indication is typically when the buyer raises an objection, or it becomes clear the build won’t be delivered on time.
+By now the damage is done, it’s too late to mitigate the issue and your only option is to try and appease your buyer.
+How much better would the experience be for all if this could be predicted?

 Revolutionise your processes to transform your customer experience